brookshu/custom-object-detector/tutorial.md

 ![image of a separated car and a person](images/img9_separated.png)

-After saving each image, a .json file should pop up in the same folder as your images with information on the polygons you just created.
+After saving each image, a new .json file should pop up (per image) in the same folder as your images.
+It should contain information on the polygons you just created.

 ## Converting Labelme to JSON/COCO format